Jason2Brownlee/blog/content/posts/5km-running-times.md

 If I'm tired, I'll run the first 2km at a 6min pace, then increase after that, for example: 6, 6, 5.5, 5, 4.5.
 This takes 27 minutes.

-I row a few km and cycle a few km before all of this.
+I row and cycle before all of this.
 I like to end with the run.

 I can go faster, but this feels good and the 4 min pace at the end feels great.